mmzdouc/mibigger/README.md

 Overview
 ========

-This repository contains scripts to help in creating new entries and modify existing entries for the upcoming version of MIBiG (4.0).
+The `mibigger` program helps in creating new entries and modify existing entries for the upcoming version of MIBiG (4.0).

 The script takes input, tests it for correctness where possible,